-In this dark, affectionate, and rarely seen satire, a husband and wife embark on a wild goose chase after their runaway daughter and wind up experimenting with the wild habits of youth counterculture.
-In his first film after migrating to the US in the wake of the Soviet crackdown, Forman offers a fresh, idiosyncratic perspective on his adopted country.
-Ike and Tina Turner contribute an electrifying performance. –AFI
+In this dark, affectionate, and rarely seen satire (Miloš Forman’s first feature made in the US), a husband and wife embark on a wild goose chase after their runaway daughter and wind up experimenting with the wild habits of youth counterculture.

 Screwed up a lil' bit by secondary acting skills and terrible editing, but is rewarding in a way.
 You can feel that it's been made by an European looking on America with a pair of his own glasses, which has its upsides and downsides, but joint smoking sequence of scenes is brilliant though!